pelithne/AKS-security-basics/workload-identity.md

-## Deploy app with Workload Identity
+# Workload Identity

 During this activity you will:

-* Create an Azure Container Registry
+* Create an Azure Container Registry (ACR)
-* Activate OIDC issuer on AKS cluster (or create a new cluster with OIDC activated)
+* Activate OIDC issuer on AKS cluster, and attach ACR
 * Create an Azure Key Vault and secret.
-* Create an Azure Active Directory (Azure AD) managed identity
+* Create a Microsoft Entra (Azure AD) managed identity
+* Create a Kubernetes service account
 * Connect the MI to a Kubernetes service account with token federation
 * Deploy a workload and verify authentication to keyvault with the workload identity